tall1on/ExaGameBooster/README.md

 This software is provided "as is" without warranty of any kind, either express or implied.
 Use at your own risk.

-### Roadmap (as of 2023-02-28)
+### Roadmap (as of 2023-03-07)

+- v2.3.1: V-Cache fixes + improved service relocation for V-Cache (March)
-- v3.0.0: Improved Installer, New Uninstaller and Updater + Support for more Games
+- v3.0.0: Improved Installer, New Uninstaller and Updater + Support for more Games (April/May)

 ### How to install